-I have encountered a pattern every time I am talking to my colleagues and their phone rings.
+It has come to my attention a habit when I talk to my colleagues and their phone rings.
 I see them answering the telephone without hesitation.
-No matter how urgent the call is, they will pick it up.
-Some of them are self-conscious and eventually they get off the phone after a five minute chit chat.
-The majority seems to disregard that I am waiting to continue the task that has been interrupted by the call.
-The concept becomes peculiar, when the person with whom I have the conversation is my manager.
+No matter how urgent the call is, they pick it up.
+Some of them are self-conscious and eventually get off the phone after a five minute chit chat.
+The majority seems to disregard that they have stopped me mid-sentence.

 First and forefront, he was pretending to be busy.
-He had been told that the daily routine should be full of responsibilities.
+He had been told that the daily schedule should be full of responsibilities.
 That he had to solve one thousand problems simultaneously in order to be considered capable and clever.
-The more complicated the problems were, the more gifted he believed that he was.
-Indeed, he was raising the volume of his voice while answering the telephone and he was gloating about it.
+The more complicated the problems were, the more gifted he believed he was.
+Indeed, he was raising the volume of his voice while speaking to the phone and he was gloating about it.

 People tend to assimilate behaviors of other human beings.
-Employees are very likely to copy a manager who isn’t able to keep a phone call short, or an executive who pays too much attention to his mobile and treats every call as a matter of life and death.
-But truth is, very few of them have taken into serious consideration the impact a phone interruption might have on their connection with peers.
+Employees are likely to copy a manager who is unable to keep a phone call short, or an executive who pays too much attention to his mobile and treats every call as a matter of life and death.
+But truth is, few of them take into serious consideration the impact a phone interruption might have on their connection with peers.

 Understanding what is caused by improper telephone manners is key element.
 For this, anyone has to focus on the results of such an experience.
 He may discover that he feels disconnection because the colleague does not return the value that he first addressed.
 He may become infuriated because a phone call upstages a work-related matter.

 In both cases, the distance between the co-workers is getting longer and the mutual appreciation begins to subside.

 Those who are keen on showing off when speaking to the phone, should ditch multitasking and work on their ability to focus.
 Learning how to block distractions is also a must.
 Finally, letting people know that they are busy and cultivating the ability to say “No” would help them regain control of themselves.